-The purpose of our Club is to provide a place where hunters whether new or old have a place to train their Dog(s) and extended the hunting experience through friendly, competitive field trials.
+The purpose of our Club is to provide a place for members to train their Dog(s) year round and extended the hunting experience through friendly, competitive field trials.
 We have approximately 150

 You can check out our booth at the International Sportsman Exposition every year, or better yet visit us on Demo Day held once a year after the ISE show

 (see our events calendar).
 If you are unable to make any of these dates please use the contact information below to make arrangements for a visit.

 Colorado is home to many rattlesnakes.
 Every year, veterinarians treat dogs that have been bitten on local hiking trails, backyards or hunting fields.
 You can help your dog avoid a potentially deadly encounter by entering your dog in the CGDA Rattlesnake Avoidance Course.
 It is featured annually at the International Sportsmen’s Exposition in January at the Colorado Convention Center in Denver.
 For more information see Snake Avoidance Clinic link above or contact Fred Prior at firstname.lastname@example.org

 "The purpose the club to help and teach owners to

 train their dogs and extend the hunting experience